Death of Joan Robinson Hill: The will

-Prosecution and murder of John Hill
+Prosecution of John Hill

 After Robinson Hill's death, Hill married Ann Kurth in June 1969, but divorced Kurth less than a year later, shortly before he was indicted for the murder of Robinson Hill.
 He divorced Kurth in spite of the advice of his defense attorney, who told him that if they remained married, Kurth could not testify against him.

 Following Hill's marriage to Kurth, Ash Robinson accused his former son-in-law of poisoning his daughter, and hired a team of private detectives to keep him under surveillance.
 He also petitioned the District Attorney to launch a murder investigation.
 Frank Briscoe subsequently discussed the case with McMaster, who had worked as his junior during his time as a District Attorney.
 Neither man was convinced that Hill had murdered his wife, but they felt that there was enough evidence to put the matter before a grand jury.
 The grand jury began hearing evidence in the summer of 1969, and rumors began to circulate among the Houston medical fraternity that Hill had played a role in Robinson Hill's death.
 In response to the gossip, Hill contacted Clyde Wilson, a private investigator who had worked for Robinson.
 Wilson suggested that if Hill wished to clear his name, he should take a polygraph test.
 Hill decided instead to give a statement under the administration of sodium pentothal (alternatively known as truth serum) at which his own lawyer and McMaster would be present.
 The drug was administered at Sharpstown Hospital by anesthesiologist Dr. Richard Smith, who had occasionally assisted Hill during surgery, but who both sides felt would be a neutral party.
 Although Hill was deemed to have passed the examination, McMaster was suspicious that the drug had not worked properly because he felt that Hill's answers seemed too composed.